1. Start on the Bottom Rung

 10. Be Open to Ideas

-If you want newcomers to become truly a part of your team, it's important to let them contribute their talent and their ideas, not just their time.
+If you want newcomers to become a true part of your team, it's important to let them contribute their talents and their ideas, not just their time.
 Never say "We tried that; it didn't work" or "That's not the way we do it."
 Yes, you're the one with experience, but outsiders will view responses like this as closed-minded.
 People like to feel that their opinions count.

-When you are confronted with the words "At my child's old school, the PTO…, drop your defenses and really listen.
-Write suggestions down.
+When you are confronted with the words "At my child's old school, the PTO...," drop your defenses and really listen.
+Write down suggestions.
 Brainstorm new ideas with other parents, not just your fellow officers.
 Survey the parent community.
 You could be pleasantly surprised at what your parents have to say.
-And if the results are less than complementary, use the information to get the group back on track.
+And if the results are less than complimentary, use the information to get the group back on track.

 11. Get Organized